redewiedergabe/tagger/README.md

 * [Free indirect model](http://www.redewiedergabe.de/models/freeIndirect.zip) (~460 MB)

-The training, validation and test corpora used to train and evaluate the taggers for direct, indirect and reported STWR can be downloaded [here](https://github.com/redewiedergabe/corpus/blob/master/data/additional/data_konvens-paper-2020.zip).
+The training, validation and test corpora used to train and evaluate the taggers for direct, indirect and reported STWR are available [here](https://github.com/redewiedergabe/corpus/blob/master/resources/docs/data_konvens-paper-2020.md).
 Unfortunately, we cannot provide the exact data for the free indirect model due to copyright restrictions.

 ### Scores for the models
 All models first encode the text with a [customized Language Embedding](#custom-trained-language-embeddings) (depending on the model: see table) and were then trained for their STWR task using a deep learning architecture with 2 BiLSTM layers and one CRF layer.